 - Remove the foil and candy from the pan.
 Cut into 24 small bars using a long sharp knife.

-- Melt the chocolate melts according to the package directions.
+- Melt the chocolate wafers according to the package directions.

-- Place the bars on parchment paper and let set.
+- Place the candy bars on parchment paper and let set.

-*You can also use colored candy melts to paint the inside of candy molds.
+- Make the candy bars into fun shapes by paint the inside of candy molds with melted chocolate.
 Refrigerate for 5 minutes.
 Press the cooled Butterfinger mixture into the candy molds.
 (If the mixture is too hard, you can microwave it for a few seconds until pliable but not hot.
 Cover the tops with melted chocolate.
 Refrigerate 5 minutes before trying to remove from the candy molds.